archerysec/archerysec-new-docs/index.md

 ### Code of Conduct

-Just the Docs is committed to fostering a welcoming community.
+ArcherySec is committed to fostering a welcoming community.

-[View our Code of Conduct](https://github.com/pmarsceill/just-the-docs/tree/master/CODE_OF_CONDUCT.md) on our GitHub repository.
+[View our Code of Conduct](https://github.com/archerysec/archerysec/blob/master/.github/CODE_OF_CONDUCT.md) on our GitHub repository.